Daremonic/payswitch-docs/learn-more/sdk-reference/react.md

         spacedAccordionItems: boolean,  //When set to true, the available Payment Methods in the UnifiedCheckout are displayed as standalone buttons with spacing in between.
 Please note that this property is only relevant for the accordion layout.
     },
     business: {
         name: string, // You can enter your business details to be displayed in the UnifiedCheckout.
-If you don't provide this information, the UnifiedCheckout will retrieve the details from your HyperSwitch account.
+If you don't provide this information, the UnifiedCheckout will retrieve the details from your PaySwitcher account.
 It's worth noting that if you choose not to provide this information now, your business name may be used in the future.
     },
     customerPaymentMethods: // [Type : Array<customer_payment_methods>] The customer_payment_methods array contains the saved payment information of a customer that is provided during the creation of a payment intent.
 The UnifiedCheckout can then display this list of saved card/payment methods, making the checkout process faster and easier without any unnecessary hassle.
     paymentMethodOrder: array<string>, //[Possible Values: 'card' | 'affirm' | 'klarna' | 'afterpay_clearpay' | 'sofort' | 'giropay' | 'ideal' | 'eps'  | 'google_pay'  | 'apple_pay' | 'paypal'] By default, the UnifiedCheckout uses a dynamic ordering of payment methods that is optimized for each user.
 However, you can manually set the order in which payment methods are displayed by providing a list of payment method types.